translated/lara-n8n/README.md

 1. Click **Execute Node** (or **Test Step**) to try the translation
 2. Check the result in the **OUTPUT** section
-3. If everything is ok, connect the node to other steps in your workflow
+3. If everything is OK, connect the node to other steps in your workflow
 4. Activate the workflow by clicking the switch in the top right

 ***